spring-io/dataflow.spring.io/content/documentation/pages/5-feature-guides/2-streams/8-java-dsl.md

 <!--END_NOTE-->

 Stream applications can also be beans within your application that are injected into other classes to create Streams.
-There are many ways to structure Spring applications, but one way is to have a `@Configuration` class define the `StreamBuilder` and `StreamApplications`, as shown in the following example:
+There are many ways to structure Spring applications, but one way is to have a `@Configuration` class define the `StreamBuilder` and `StreamApplications`:

 ```java
 @Configuration